Advice Independent Living

 Start with Support

 One of the first steps in rightsizing is finding someone to support you through the process.
 This could be a friend or family member who can offer a fresh perspective and help keep you motivated.
 A non-emotional viewpoint can be incredibly helpful when dealing with items that carry sentimental value.
-You’d be surprised at how quickly a little encouragement from a loved one can boost your morale during this transition.
+You would be surprised at how quickly a little encouragement from a loved one can boost your morale during this transition.

 A Simple Plan for Downsizing Your Belongings